Graylog2/documentation/pages/installation/virtual_machine_appliances.rst

 Update OVA to latest Version
 ============================

-You can update your Appliance to the :ref:`newest release <upgrade_graylog_omnibus>` without deploying a new template.
+2.x
+   It is not possible to upgrade previous OVAs to Graylog 3.0.0.

+3.0
+   Starting with Graylog 3.0.0, OVAs use the Operating System packages, so you can upgrade your appliance by following :ref:`this update guide <operating_package_upgrade_DEB-APT>`.

 .. _readiness:

 Production readiness
 ====================

 The Graylog appliance is not created to provide a production ready solution.
 It is build to offer a fast and easy way to try the software itself and not wasting time to install Graylog and it components to any kind of server.

-If you want to create your own production ready setup take a look at our :ref:`other installation methods <installing>`.